 3. Produce a publication-ready draft manuscript, thus increasing their written communication skills and employment prospects.

-Students will learn through hands on experience with professionals and through advice provided by the statistician allocated as their supervisor.
+Students will learn to apply statistical methods by undertaking a research project in a topic of their choice.
+Students will be supervised by one or more health researchers, and have access to advice from a statistician.
 Students will generate a report in the form of a journal article for assessment.
-Many student projects will culminate in a published research manuscript that can be included in their CV / resume.
+Many student projects will culminate in a published research manuscript that can be included in their CV.